 The University of Kentucky Physical Therapy Program has chosen to participate in the Physical Therapist Centralized Application Service (PTCAS) to facilitate the admissions process.

 To learn more about the PTCAS application process, please visit the PTCAS website in June.

 In order to apply to the UK Physical Therapy Program, you must access the PTCAS and also complete the Supplemental Application unique to the UK program.
 The Supplemental Application is available in July as well.
-If you are taking courses in the fall of 2020, it would be best for you to submit the Supplemental Application after you have access to an unofficial transcript from the fall semester.
-Your fall semester grades can be reviewed in a more timely manner if you upload them to the supplemental application.
-The deadline for the supplemental app is January 4, 2021.
 You should only apply to the Professional Program in Physical Therapy, College of Health Sciences, University of Kentucky through the PTCAS process and the UK PT Program sites.